 The Scholarship Program was initiated in 2012 to meet the unique educational needs expressed by sisters in Tanzania.

-- There are 11,000 women religious serving in Tanzania, and about 60% lack secondary education
+- There are more than 14,500 women religious serving in Tanzania, and about 60% lack secondary education

 - Sisters were not qualifying for enrollment in undergraduate degree programs.